What is a Title Tag & How to use it for SEO?

 - Your CMS should offer you the possibility to manually override automatically generated page titles.

 - It should be possibility to use custom title tag templates for all the different page types within the site, for example:

 - The CMS should trigger a warning when the maximum number of characters is exceeded.

 - Avoid keyword stuffing.
 Google doesn’t appreciate needles keyword repetition.
 Because keyword stuffing doesn’t improve user experience and looks spammy.

 - Avoid duplicate Title tags.
 In most cases when Google is confronted with page using the same Title from the same domain, they will only display the best result.
-In this case it’s adviced to shift your keyword focus and adjust your content and Title tag accordingly.
+In this case it’s advised to shift your keyword focus and adjust your content and Title tag accordingly.

 - Avoid non-descriptive Title tags.
 If the Title tag doesn’t match the page content Google won’t rank your page as well as it potentially could and users are far less likely to click on your result because the heading doesn’t match their search query and intent.

 - Bulk Title tag checker – Use this tool to check the Title tag for multiple pages.

 - SEO Content editor – The SEO Content tool helps you to SEO optimize your content, so you can focus on writing creative content.

 - SEO Keyword suggestion Tool – Get keyword suggestions from Google based on your target language.